microsoft/semantic-kernel/python/samples/demos/process_with_dapr/README.md

 ```

 1. Build and run the sample.
 Running the Dapr service locally can be done using the Dapr Cli or with the Dapr VS Code extension.
 The VS Code extension is the recommended approach if you want to debug the code as it runs.
-   - If using VSCode to debug, select the `Pythonapp with Dapr` option from the Run and Debug dropdown list.
+   - If using VSCode to debug, select either the `Python FastAPI App with Dapr` or the `Python Flask API App with Dapr` option from the Run and Debug dropdown list.
 1. When the service is up and running, it will expose a single API in localhost port 5001.

 #### Invoking the process: